dhercher/Braintree-Scraper/README.md

 # Load Settlement Data For Yesterday
 bt.load_settlement_batch_report(date_min, wait_time=30)
 bt.settlement_data # Might have the data you want or its in the download_queue

+# Loads All Data in Download Queue and Stores in bt objects
+# Using wait_time it will attemp to load and then wait_time seconds and retry once more
+bt.load_download_queue(wait_time=50)
 ```